firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 "Oh, well, just the sweet potato noodles for me tonight.
 And please, make it mild if you can.
 The last time I ate Tsang food, my tongue took a month to grow back."

-The old man chuckled, but to my relief, he didn't point out the fact that there was a fellow northerner seated to one side.
+The old man chuckled but, to my relief, he didn't point out the fact that there was a fellow northerner seated to one side.
 The Sisterhood likes noodles just as well as anyone else does.
 Her presence could easily be a coincidence, but believing in coincidences is a good way to become very, very dead.

- The little boy popped out again, setting the place of noodles in front of her.
+The little boy popped out again, setting the plate of noodles in front of her.
 He would have scampered back behind the curtain again if she hadn't called him back.

 "Hmm, this could definitely use some fried scallions.
 I don't suppose that you have anything like that, do you?"

 The boy nodded, and now I could see that his shoulders were up around his ears.
-For some reason, he didn't like this woman, cheerful face aside, but he went back for the small wooden bowl full of fragrant reddish brown scallions.
+For some reason, he didn't like this woman, cheerful face aside, but he went back for the small wooden bowl full of fragrant reddish-brown scallions.

-He shook some into her steaming bowl, but before he could withdraw, she wrapped her hand around his wrist.
+He shook some into her steaming bowl but, before he could withdraw, she wrapped her hand around his wrist.

 "Thank you very much," she said sweetly.
 "You should let me read your fortune to say thank you.
-I learned my skills in Hong, where the finest fortunetellers come from.
+I learned my skills in Hong, where the finest fortune tellers come from.
 When I was just a young girl, a blind woman who had lived all her life with the temple stopped me in the street and told me that I would be most blessed.
 As long as I went to sleep every night facing east, and as long as I offered one golden rooster to Ping, the goddess of shallow water, every year, I would touch the lives of many people and leave them changed forever.
 Isn't that a fine thing?"
 The boy squirmed, but I could have told him that it wasn't going to do any good.

 "I don't know," he muttered, but she was already dragging him up on the bench with her.

 "This is a once in a lifetime chance," she said cheerfully.
-"All I need to do is to count the bumps on your spine, and I can tell whether you are going to grow up to be a scholar, or a fisherman, or a monk ... maybe even a king.
+"All I need to do is to count the bumps on your spine, and I can tell whether you are going to grow up to be a scholar, or a fisherman, or a monk — maybe even a king.
 Wouldn't that be grand?"

 The little boy's eyes widened, and I had heard just about enough.
 At the very least, it was enough to remind me of the dead man from Wan, who had spoken of a little boy with a royal lion tattooed on his shoulder.